 Unlike Rees who did not have a Twitter or Facebook account, Samantha Yammine — a scientist known to many as “Science Sam” — uses social media as a tool to communicate about her experiences dealing with sexism, marginalization and other barriers.
-“Social media can be a powerful tool in a larger strategy to dismantle such structures,” Yammine said in a in April 2018.
+“Social media can be a powerful tool in a larger strategy to dismantle such structures,” Yammine said in a Letter published in Science in April 2018.
 Additionally, Yammine and colleagues believe that scientists use social media to discuss many problematic topics in academia, such as engaging the public, boosting science literacy, fostering trust, discovering career options and networking, among others.

 Other female scientists agree with Science Sam about social media’s benefits.
 “I think the benefits of being on social media as a scientist outweigh the costs,” said AAAS member Taryn McLaughlin, a fifth year Ph.D. student studying immunology at Emory University in Atlanta, Georgia.
 “I use [social media] more as a support system so far.
 It’s really been camaraderie-building.”